Post-dural-puncture headache: Treatment

-Persistent and severe PDPH may require an epidural blood patch.
+Persistent and severe PDPH may require an epidural blood patch (EBP).
 A small amount of the person's blood is injected into the epidural space near the site of the original puncture; the resulting blood clot then "patches" the meningeal leak.

 EBP is effective, and further intervention is rarely necessary.
-25-35% of patients suffer from transient back pain after EBP.
+25–35% of patients suffer from transient back pain after EBP.
 More rare complications of EBP include misplacement of blood leading to spinal subdural hematoma or intrathecal injection and arachnoiditis, infection with subdural abscess, facial nerve paralysis, spastic paraparesis and cauda equina syndrome.

 Epidemiology

 Estimates for the overall incidence of PDPH vary between 0.1% and 36%.
-It is more common in younger patients (especially in the 18–30 age group), females (especially those who are pregnant), and those with a low body mass index (BMI).
+It is more common in younger patients (especially in the 18–30 age group), women (especially those who are pregnant), and those with a low body mass index (BMI).
 The low prevalence in elderly patients may be due to a less stretchable dura mater.
 It is also more common with the use of larger diameter needles.
 A 2006 review reported an incidence of: